LawleyFall2017/230-fall2017/weekly_materials/week2/advancedMarkupExercise.md

 </figure>
 ```

 IDs are typically used for assigning CSS properties, but they have other uses, as well.
-Because they are a unique identifier on the page, they can be used for internal links, as well as manipulated with Javascript.
+Because they are a unique identifier on the page, they can be used for internal links, or as targets for JavaScript actions.
 We won't be dealing with scripting today, but we are going to add internal links to the page.

 ## Creating Contents Links
 While you've probably had some experience with linking from one web page on your site to another, and to pages on other sites, you may not have had experience with linking to a location on the same page.
 We're going to start with that, before we add external links.